jgcohen/Studi-Html-Css-Bootstrap/README.md

 Training evaluation

-Web site will be available on phanios.fr
+Web site will be available on https://jdr.phanios.fr/